ZuniSoft/Game-Test/README.md

 ## controller.py

-Series of tests to implement Nimbus Steel Series game controller
+Series of tests to implement Nimbus Steel Series game controller.

 ## move_sprite.py

-A quick test moving a sprite using a Nimbus game controller
+A quick test moving a sprite using a Nimbus game controller.

+## piranhas.py

+A simple game that uses a Nimbus game controller.